Aiky30/collect-unique-strings-in-xml/README.md

 Planned enhancements
 -----------
-* input and output files entered via the CLI
+* Input and output files entered via the CLI
 * Set column count with a list of column names set via the CLI
 * Set the output file type and append the relevant extension to the file